ATTENDANCE INFORMATION

 Attendance Guidance for Parents/Carers

 Key fact to remember – 90% attendance means that your child has missed 19 days (95 hours) of learning in 1 year.
-These students will drop at least ONE GCSE GRADE
+These students are very likely to drop at least ONE GCSE GRADE

 Raise your child’s attendance – Raise their chances!

-At Bedford excellent attendance and punctuality is our aim for every student.
 Full attendance maximises learning opportunities and parents/carers have a vital role in promoting good attitudes in attendance.
-Evidence shows that students who attend school regularly make better progress both academically and socially.
 We ask for support from parents/carers to:

 • Ensure that their children are present at every opportunity